NREL/openstudio-standards/data/openstudio_standards_data/README.md

 - The third and final level, level 3, is a collection of data tables that contains raw information from building energy codes, such as lighting power allowances and required ventilation rates.
 The list of space type provided in the level 1 table is a concise yet exhaustive list of space type that can be used to model most commercial building spaces.
 Assumptions for these space types are contained in the level 2 and level 3 tables, however these tables contain additional information about more specific space type requirements (or less specific, e.g., through the building area method lighting power allowances).

 This approach lends itself to customization, for example, the mapping of a particular space type name to sub-space type can be overwritten by changing the reference to the sub-space types (level 2) in the level 1 table.
-Another possible use of the database is to only access level 3 data tables to get a direct access to the raw code information in a tabulated format which, again, contains more data that what is used to derive the modeling assumptions for the space types listed in the level 1 table.
+Another possible use of the database is to only access the level 3 data tables to get a direct access to the raw code information in a tabulated format which, again, contains more data than what is used to derive the modeling assumptions for the space types listed in the level 1 table.

 The non-space type related data, contains all other data needed by OpenStudio-Standards, this includes constructions/materials tables, performance curves tables, minimum code required HVAC efficiency, system requirements, etc.

 ## Space Type Data
 ### Space Type Names
 The space type names list has been created using engineering judgment and the space type name list from the ASHRAE Standard 90.1 lighting building area and space-by-space tables.
-Space type names were either concatenated or simplify to be easy to understand.
+Space type names were either concatenated or simplified to be self-descriptive.
 ### Lighting
 Lighting assumptions for each space type comes from actual building energy code requirements.
 As the space type names referenced in each version of ASHRAE Standard 90.1 changes from one version to another, a mapping effort was conducted to reconcile the requirements for each space type for all versions of the code.
 ### People density and Ventilation
 The people density and ventilation data originate from values specified in ASHRAE Standard 62.1.
-Similarly, to lighting, a mapping effort was conducted to reconcile the requirements for each space type for all versions of the code.
+Similarly to the lighting data, a mapping effort was conducted to reconcile the requirements for each space type for all versions of the code.
 While OpenStudio-Standards currently offers data for the 2004 version of 90.1 up to the 2019 version of 90.1, ventilation/people density values for some space type could not be found for all versions of 62.1.
-In this instance, if available, older values were used, all the way to 62.1-1999 if when needed.
+In this instance, if available, older values were used, all the way to 62.1-1999 when needed.
 ### Equipment
-The equipment assumptions are based on a plug-load values derived from a project led at PNNL named *Development of Building-Space-Specific Loads for Performance Rating Methods*.
+The equipment assumptions are based on a plug-load values derived from a project led at the Pacific Northwest National Laboratory (PNNL) named *Development of Building-Space-Specific Loads for Performance Rating Methods*.
 Plug-load for each space type were determined using a bottom-up approach, see the figure below.
 Minimum, maximum, average, and median equipment power density values are provided (average values are currently used when exporting the data to the JSON files used by OpenStudio-Standards).

 ![Equipment Power Density Determination Using Plug-Load Data](plug_loads_methodology.png "Equipment Power Density Determination Using Plug-Load Data")
 ### Schedules